Skip to main content

 Example boilerplate code

-This is an example extensions/foobar/src/extensions.ts file with the basic activate and deactivate functionality, provided that you already have a package.json created as well:
+This is an example extensions/foobar/src/extensions.ts file with the basic activate and deactivate functionalities, provided that you already have a package.json created as well:

 import * as extensionApi from '@podman-desktop/api';